How To Setup Laravel In Docker Container

 DB_CONNECTION=mysql DB_HOST=mysql DB_PORT=3306 DB_DATABASE=doc DB_USERNAME=root DB_PASSWORD=root

 Put your database name.
-Note that, here we are using the host as mysql and in general scenario, we are taking host as localhost or 127.0.0.1.
-Just put the above snippet inside the .env file, and you are good to go.
+Note that, here, we are using the host as mysql and in the general scenario, we are taking host as localhost or 127.0.0.1.
+So, just put the above snippet inside the .env file, and you are good to go.

 Step 2: Clone the Laradoc repository.

 Clone the following repository in the Laravel project.
-Remeber, you have to clone the repo.
-Inside the Laravel project and in our case it is doc folder.
+Remember, you have to clone the repo.
+Inside the Laravel project, and in our case, it is the doc folder.

 git clone https://github.com/Laradock/laradock.git

-It will create the folder called laradock.
+It will create a folder called laradock.
 Now, your project structure looks like this.

 Go into the laradock folder.

 Step 3: Rename the files.